DavidCooperWCU/CSJava/_sources/Unit3-If-Statements/topic-3-9-practice-mixed-code.rst

    :adaptive:
    :noindent:

    The main method in the following class should print out if a string has the word "ringing" in it or not.
-But, the blocks have been mixed up and includes <b>an extra block</b> that isn't needed in the solution.
+But, the blocks have been mixed up and includes **an extra block** that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.

    -----
    public class Test1